KorAP/KorAP-Tokenizer/Readme.md

 you will need ad least 5 GB of free RAM.

 ## Documentation
 The KorAP tokenizer reads from standard input and writes to standard output.
-It currently supports two modes.
+It supports multiple modes of operations.

-In the default mode, the tokenizer prints all offsets of the first character of a token and the first character after a token.
+With the `--positions` option, for example, the tokenizer prints all offsets of the first character of a token and the first character after a token.
 In order to end a text, flush the output and reset the character position, an EOT character (0x04) can be used.
 #### Command Line Invocation
 ```
 $ echo -n -e 'This is a text.\x0a\x03\x0aAnd this is another text.\n\x03\n' |\
-   java -jar target/KorAP-Tokenizer-1.2-SNAPSHOT.jar
+   java -jar target/KorAP-Tokenizer-1.3-SNAPSHOT.jar --positions

 0 4 5 7 8 9 10 15
 0 3 4 8 9 11 12 19 20 25